mgondan/rolog/README.md

 1. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
 As before, please allow the program to change the `PATH` so that `git.exe` is found.

+2. For the vignette, pandoc is needed.
+Please do not use the most recent version, as they have changed the way they handle references.
+Version 2.9.2.1 is found here, https://github.com/jgm/pandoc/releases/tag/2.9.2.1 I assume you install it into C:/Program Files/Pandoc, which is the default.

-2. Download and install R-devel from https://www.r-project.org/nosvn/winutf8/ucrt3.
+3. Download and install R-devel from https://www.r-project.org/nosvn/winutf8/ucrt3.
 Note that this is not yet compatible to RStudio, so please say hello again to the "blue R", RGui.exe.

-3. Download and install RTools4.2 from the same directory, https://cran.r-project.org/bin/windows/Rtools/.
+4. Download and install RTools4.2 from the same directory, https://cran.r-project.org/bin/windows/Rtools/.

-4. Invoke c:\rtools42\ucrt64.exe
+5. Invoke c:\rtools42\ucrt64.exe

-5. A shell appears, type `pacman -Syu`
+6. A shell appears, type `pacman -Syu`

-6. `pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-libjpeg mingw-w64-ucrt-x86_64-libyaml mingw-w64-ucrt-x86_64-pcre mingw-w64-ucrt-x86_64-libarchive mingw-w64-ucrt-x86_64-db`
+7. `pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-libjpeg mingw-w64-ucrt-x86_64-libyaml mingw-w64-ucrt-x86_64-pcre mingw-w64-ucrt-x86_64-libarchive mingw-w64-ucrt-x86_64-db`

-7. Invoke `/c/Program\ Files/R/R-devel/bin/R.exe`
+8. Invoke `/c/Program\ Files/R/R-devel/bin/R.exe`

 In R, call: